Deep learning of topological phase transitions from entanglement aspects for two-dimensional chiral p-wave superconductors: Discussion and Conclusion

 The second issue is about the explainability of DL approach, namely, what exactly a DL model sees through the whole black-box-like procedures.
 One of the most important features about the 2D C$p$-SC is the existence of chiral edge modes in the OPEEs, as we have illustrated in Fig.~\ref{fig:OPEE}(a).
 This provides a good chance to examine the feature found by DL.
 As for the 1D $p$-SC in Ref.~\onlinecite{tsai20}, one can use a gradient-based class activation map, called Grad-CAM \cite{GradCAM}, to visualize the key regions learned by the neural network for a given class.
 Such a method provides a potential explainable tool for DL.
 The details of applying this method to the prediction of OPEE ``images'' for $p$-SCs can be found in Ref.~\onlinecite{tsai20}.

-In Fig.~\ref{fig:gradcam}(a), the $r_i^2 $ of the $L^2$th channel ``images'' via OPEEs for phases III, I, II and IV, {\it i.e.}, $\tilde{\mu}=-1, 1, 3, 5$, respectively, are shown.
+In Fig.~\ref{fig:gradcam}(a), the $r_i^2 $ of the $L^2$th channel ``images'' via OPEEs for phases III, I, II and IV, {\it i.e.}, $\tilde{\mu}=-1, 1, 3, 5$, respectively, are shown with gradually changed colors.
+With bare eyes, they can not be distinguished easily.
+In order to find the differences between topological and trivial phases, we change the color bar as shown in Fig.~\ref{fig:gradcam}(b).
 For topological phases I and II , the chiral edge states can be seen clearly, whereas for trivial ones, the figures are like mosaic, which show no sign of edge states.
 To justify the explainability of DL via Grad-CAM, Fig.~\ref{fig:gradcam} (b) represents the corresponding CAM results.
 Remarkably, our trained CNN model with Grad-CAM notices the edges around the boundaries with higher attention weights for predicting the topological phases, while for trivial ones, only mosaic-like patterns of weights appear.
 In other words, our model actually learns what to focus on and uses chiral edge states noticed to characterize the difference between topological and trivial chiral $p$-wave superconductors.

+Using entanglement-related quantities to treat two-dimensional topological systems has several advantages or differences compared to other methods used in several references\cite{kim17a, Sun18, Carvalho18}: (i) Overall we use smaller sizes to obtain higher precision of the phase transition points due to the reason that MCMs and BCMs contain not only the informations of the subsystem but also of the environment. (ii) We do not use any topological quantities like the Hall conductivity \cite{kim17a} to obtain phase transition points, which makes our method more general to detect not only topological but also other types of phase transitions. (iii) We work on the real space other than the momentum space to obtain the transition points compared with Ref. \onlinecite{Sun18}. (iv) In none of the aforementioned references edge modes are observed by using deep learning as in our work.